How to watch the Women's World Cup 2023: Full broadcast schedule, streaming info and more

 What channel is the Women’s World Cup on?

 Since 2015, Fox has the English-language broadcast rights to the Women’s World Cup in the United States.
-Telemundo will broadcast the Spanish-language coverage.
+Telemundo will broadcast the Spanish-language coverage (and Peacock will stream it).
 Both Networks will show each of the 64 games live.

 Out of the 64 games, Fox will air 29 — including all of the quarterfinals, semifinals and final — on its flagship, over-the-air network (which you likely already have on your TV).
 The rest will air on Fox Sports 1, which might be a bit trickier for you to access.